Healthcare Administrator Cardiac Rehabilitation Attitudes Scale

 PROPOSED SCALE (to be psychometrically tested): HACRA-R

-Cardiac rehabilitation (CR) is an established outpatient chronic disease management model of care for secondary prevention.
+Instructions: Cardiac rehabilitation (CR) is an established outpatient chronic disease management model of care for secondary prevention.
 These programs offer risk factor management, structured exercise, patient education, and lifestyle counselling.
 The purpose of this survey is to understand your attitudes towards, and perceptions of CR.

 Please rate the following: (check one box per row)

 |Extremely Important||Important||Neutral||Not very important||Definitely not important at all|

 |1.
 Your perceptions of the importance of CR for patients’ outpatient care|||||||||||